-- 1. In regards to the search /survey was conducted u/s 132 B of the Income Tax Act, 1961 at the premises of the Company, Income Tax department has issued Notice U/s 153A of the Income Tax Act 1961 in response to which the Company has filed their Income Tax Returns U/s 153 for the Assessment year 2015-16 to 2021-22 with income amounting to Rs.
-15.00 Crore as undeclared income.
-Tax on the above additions amounting to Rs.
-4.09 crore has been adjusted during the year with Income tax refunds of the previous years.
-The above assessment has been completed on 28th March 2022 and department has assessed with the addition of Rs.
-26.91 crore as mentioned in the Assessment Orders.
-The company has filed the appeal for the AY 2017-18, 2018-19, 2019-20 2020-21 and 2021-22 against the above assessments orders and the assessment proceedings are still pending with CIT(A) as on the date of signing the Audit Report. - 2.
-Inventories consisting of Building Materials, Raw Materials and Store & Spares at various site of company amounting to Rs.
-22.31 Crores as at 31st March 2022 which have not been Physical verified by our self.
-We have relied on the purchase register, production reports, stock transfer report, consumption report, stock Audit report of the independent Stock Auditors and verification report performed by the Management at regular intervals. - 3.
-The company is required to take Impact of 15 Joint Operations for the financial year 2021-22 as per accounting principles laid under Ind AS 111 "Joint Arrangement".
-However till reporting date as at 31st march' 2022, the company has not taken Impact of these operations in the financial statements for the period 2021-22.
+- 1. Inventories consisting of Building Materials, Raw Materials and Store & Spares at various site of company amounting to Rs.
+18.05 Crores as at 31st March 2023 which have not been Physical verified by our self.
+We have relied on the purchase register, production reports, stock transfer report, consumption report, stock Audit report of the independent Stock Auditors and verification report performed by the Management at regular intervals. - 2.
+The company is required to take Impact of 15 Joint Operations for the financial year 2022-23 as per accounting principles laid under Ind AS 111 "Joint Arrangement".
+However till reporting date as at 31st march' 2023, the company has not taken Impact of these operations in the financial statements for the period 2022-23.